-During the period from the Listing Date to 31 December 2019, the Audit Committee held 2 meetings.
-The Audit Committee has performed the following works during the year: (i) reviewing the interim results for the six months ended 30 June 2019; (ii) reviewing the financial reporting procedures and compliance procedures, as well as the report of internal audit on internal controls and risk management system; and (iii) discussing with externals auditors the nature and scope of the audit and reporting obligations.
+During the year ended 31 December 2021, the Audit Committee held 4 meetings.
+The Audit Committee has performed the following works during the year: (i) reviewing the annual results for the year ended 31 December 2020; (ii) reviewing the interim results for the six months ended 30 June 2021; (iii) reviewing the financial reporting procedures and compliance procedures, as well as the report of internal audit on internal controls and risk management system; and (iv) discussing with externals auditors the nature and scope of the audit and reporting obligations.